fizalihsan/fizalihsan.github.io/source/technology/aws.md

   * *VPC Security Groups*	- Control outgoing and incoming instance traffic
 * Every instance must have at least one security group but can have more
 * *Changing Security Group*
-	* If an instance is running in an Amazon VPC, you can change which security groups are associated with an instance while the instance is running.
+	* If an instance is running in an VPC, you can change which security groups are associated with an instance while the instance is running.
-	* For instances outside of an Amazon VPC (called EC2-Classic), the association of the security groups cannot be changed after launch.
+	* For instances outside of an VPC (called EC2-Classic), the association of the security groups cannot be changed after launch.
 * A security group is *default deny* - it does not allow any traffic that is not explicitly allowed by a security group rule.
 * A *rule* is defined by 3 attributes:
 	* Port